weeco/documentation/docs/data-management/data-migration.md

 ---
 title: Migrating data to Redpanda
-order: 2
+sidebar_position: 1
 ---

 # Migrating data to Redpanda

-One of the more elegant aspects of Redpanda is that it is compatible with the [Kafka API and ecosystem](/docs/faq).
+One of the more elegant aspects of Redpanda is that it is compatible with the [Kafka API and ecosystem](/docs/reference/faq).
 So when you want to migrate data from Kafka or replicate data between Redpanda clusters, the MirrorMaker 2 tool bundled in the [Kafka download package](https://kafka.apache.org/downloads) is a natural solution.